mohammadkhresat/Mohammad-Alkhrissat-Portfolio/README.md

 * Which channels have the largest number of trending videos?

 # [project 2: Stock Price Analysis](https://github.com/mohammadkhresat/mohammad-portfolio/blob/main/stock%20price%20MK.ipynb)
-* Analysing change in price of the stock overtime
+* Analysing change in price of the stock overtime.
 * What was the moving average of the various stocks?
-* Analyse Closing price change in apple stock
+* Analyse Closing price change in apple stock.
-* Performing resampling analysis of closing price
+* Performing resampling analysis of closing price.
-* Whether closing prices of these tech companies (Amazon,Apple,Google,Microsoft) are correlated or not !
+* Closing prices of these tech companies (Amazon,Apple,Google,Microsoft) are correlated or not.